 - The Reliability Standard Requirement is not applicable to the registered entity.

 Registered entities submit Self-Certifications to SERC using the Compliance Portal Self-Certification Form.
 SERC requires registered entities to self-certify to Reliability Standards and Requirements that SERC and NERC identify as “Risk Areas.”
 The Self-Certification schedule can be found in the SERC Filing Due Dates document, located in the corresponding Compliance Program year.

-A Guided Self-Certification is a compliance monitoring method that focuses on certain low-risk requirements in their monitoring scope.
-Guided Self-Certifications follow a similar process as the annual Self-Certifications; however, evidence is required to be submitted via the Compliance Portal Self-Certification Form.
+A Guided Self-Certification could focus on certain requirements in the monitoring scope, and evidence is required to be submitted via the Compliance Portal Self-Certification Form.

 A Self-Report is a report by a registered entity stating that it believes it has violated, or may have violated, a Reliability Standard.
 Additional information related to Self-Reports is provided on the Self-Report and Mitigation

 A Spot Check is a process in which the Compliance Enforcement Authority requests a registered entity to provide information for these reasons:

 - To support the registered entity’s Self-Certification, Self-Report, or Periodic Data Submittal and to assess whether the registered entity complies with Reliability Standards

 - In response to operating problems or system events